Although you may be soaking up the waning days of summer, Thanksgiving and the eCommerce holiday rush are just around the corner.

 These aspects of eCommerce sites mean that as shopping pages load they must use resources from the web server to render the page, much more so than static content sites which can leverage caching more extensively.

-The dynamic nature of eCommerce sites and the additional compute resources they require mean mass traffic events like a flash sale (or the biggest Cyber Weekend ever) could create a rush of traffic, and thus, a rush on the compute resources available to your store.
+The dynamic nature of eCommerce sites and the additional compute resources they require mean mass traffic events like a flash sale (or Black Friday) could create a rush of traffic, and thus, a rush on the compute resources available to your store.

 When the compute demand for your WooCommerce site exceeds your resources, your store will likely go down completely or become so slow that no one will be able to reasonably use it to shop.